 - Talk about the undeserved goodness of God’s grace with other believers.
 Gather often and get excited about what God is doing.
 Make it important.

-ASK: If you think your friend or family member is a Christian, ask, “what was the day like when you accepted Christ as your Lord and Savior?”
+Asking a Christian: If you think your friend or family member is a Christian, ask, “what was the day like when you accepted Christ as your Lord and Savior?”
 If they have a salvation experience to share, they will.
 If they do not, that will become clear and you can skip to “admire” below.

-If you do not know about your friend’s or co-worker’s beliefs, ask, “How would you describe your spiritual journey?”
+Asking a non-believer: If you do not know about your friend’s or co-worker’s beliefs, ask, “How would you describe your spiritual journey?”

 “I totally get your commitment to mindfulness.”